BigDataBiology/SemiBin/docs/usage.md

 [Figure 5 in the manuscript](https://www.nature.com/articles/s41467-022-29843-y#Fig5) shows details of how well each habitat-specific model performs (except for the `chicken_caecum` model which was contributed after publication by [Florian Plaza Oñate](https://scholar.google.com/citations?user=-gE5y_4AAAAJ) and is available since version 1.2).

-**2. Learn a new model.** Alternatively, you can learn a new model for your data.
+**2a.
+Learn a new model (semi-supervised mode).** Alternatively, you can learn a new model for your data.
 The main disadvantage is that this approach will take a lot more time and use a lot more memory.
 While using a pre-trained model should take a few minutes and use 4-6GB of RAM, training a new model may take several hours and use 40GB of RAM.